VEuPathDB/StaticContent/content/common/subscribers.md

 </head>
 <body>
   <div class="container">
-  <h1>Thank You to Our 2025 Subscribers</h1>
+  <h1>Thank You to Our 2025 Subscribers!</h1>

-  <h2>2025 Subscribers – invoices received as of 25 June 2025 (regardless of payment status)</h2>

-  <p><em>
+  <p><h3>
-    VEuPathDB gratefully acknowledges the individuals and labs who have subscribed in 2025, helping ensure that essential informatics resources remain accessible to the entire research community.
-How will we continue to attract the best and the brightest to work in these areas unless essential research data is readily accessible?
+    VEuPathDB gratefully acknowledges the individuals and labs who have subscribed in 2025, helping ensure that essential informatics resources remain accessible to the entire research community. <i>How will we continue to attract the best and the brightest to work in these areas unless essential research data is readily accessible?</i>
-  </em></p>
+  </h3></p>

   <h3>Don't see your name listed?
-Subscribe here&hellip; and feel free to remind colleagues about the importance of subscribing to VEuPathDB.</h3>
+Subscribe <a href="/a/app/static-content/subscriptions.html">here</a> &hellip; and feel free to remind colleagues about the importance of subscribing to VEuPathDB.</h3>

   <ul>
     <li>This list includes only those who have given permission to be publicly acknowledged</li>